We ask you, humbly, to help us.

 that the ancient Druids sacrificed humans on Halloween.
 They would go through the

-neighborhood and demand a child or virgin for sacrifice.
+neighborhood and demand a child or virgin woman for sacrifice.
 She says that "The

 children who are mutilated and murdered every Halloween are no accident.
 They are

 carefully planned sacrifices to Satan, carried out by those who serve and worship him."
 9